 So if you charge a conventional battery using the GEL mode on your charger, it will charge it at a higher voltage than the wet lead-acid battery is designed to handle.
 This may cause it to overcharge and heat up.

-A lead-acid battery must have a minimum electrolyte level, or it may get warm or even hot from charging.
+A lead-acid battery must have a minimum electrolyte level, or it may get too hot when charging.

 On conventional wet lead-acid batteries, you must ensure the electrolyte level is not below the minimum mark.
 The electrolyte plates inside the battery should not be exposed.